Frequently Asked Questions

 I am logged into LaTAP, but don’t see a link to Request/Renewal of Resale Certificates.

 In LaTAP, you must first select an account on the My Summary page.
 Be sure to select the ID for the sales tax account needing the certificate renewal.
 Once an account is selected, a link to “Request/Renewal of Resale Certificates” will appear in the upper right corner of the screen.
 Follow the indicated steps to submit a renewal application.
-If there are multiple exemption certificates to be renewed, select the “Multi Business Locations Consolidated Account” option from the menu.
+If there are multiple resale certificates to be renewed, select the “Multi Business Locations Consolidated Account” option from the menu.
 If you don’t see your sales tax ID number, select “Add Access to Another Account,” then select “Sales Account” in order to display the link to “Request/Renewal of Resale Certificates.”

 The Resale Certificate application status indicates “Not yet submitted.”